-Proposition: Given an equivalence relation on S, its equivalence classes form a partition of S. Conversely, given a partition, the condition "A and B belong to the same cell S_i " defines an equivalence relation.
+Proposition: Given an equivalence relation on S, its distinct equivalence classes form a partition of S. Conversely, given a partition, the condition "A and B belong to the same cell $S_i$ " defines an equivalence relation.
 Remark: In an algebraic context equivalence classes are often called cosets.
 For example, lines and planes in Euclidean geometry (affine subspaces) are cosets of the underlying linear algebra, the equivalence relation on the vectors being that their difference belongs to the true subspace (line or plane through the origin) that is parallel to the affine subspace in question. • factor space: Think of each equivalence class (or partition cell) as a single point in a new space (smaller but more abstract).
 Many interesting spaces are constructed this way.
 An example we recently saw is the real projective plane, whose points were defined to be lines (sets of points related by scaling).
 BACK TO BETWEENNESS ...

 Proposition 3.3 (pp. 112-113) [prove first part; rest for a team] Corollary [team] [Henceforth repeat book theorems only when necessary to filibuster for teams.]
 Proposition 3.4 (line separation property) (p.
 113-114) Pasch's Theorem (p.
 114) Proposition 3.5 [team] Proposition 3.6 [team] Exercise 9 (useful for proving Props.
-3.7 and 3.8): Given a line l, a point A on l, and a point B not on l; then every point of the ray $\stackrel{\rightarrow}{AB}$ (except A) is on the same side of l as B. Lemma: If $C \in \overrightarrow{AB}$ and $C \neq B$, then A I \overrightarrow{BC} .
-Proof of Lemma: C on the ray \Rightarrow C, A, and B are collinear \Rightarrow A on the line.
-Proof of Exercise: Assume $C \in \overrightarrow{AB}$ but C and B are on opposite sides of l.
+3.7 and 3.8): Given a line l, a point A on l, and a point B not on l; then every point of the ray $\overrightarrow{AB}$ (except A) is on the same side of l as B. Lemma: If $C \in \overrightarrow{AB}$ and $C \neq B$ , then A I $\overrightarrow{BC}$ .
+Proof of Lemma: C on the ray $\Rightarrow$ C, A, and B are collinear $\Rightarrow$ A on the line.
+Proof of Exercise: Assume $C \in AB$ but C and B are on opposite sides of l.
 Then BC intersects l, and by the lemma and Prop.
-2.1, that intersection point must be A. Therefore, CAB.
-However, by definition of the ray, either $C \in AB$ or ABC; the first of these possibilities expands to either ACB or C = A(excluded by hypothesis) or C = B (contradicting "opposite sides").
+2.1, that intersection point must be A. Therefore, C\A\B. However, by definition of the ray, either $C \in AB$ or A\B\C; the first of these possibilities expands to either A\C\B or C = A (excluded by hypothesis) or C = B (contradicting "opposite sides").
 So we have a contradiction with B-3.
 Therefore, C and B must be on the same side.
 Definition: interior for angles (p.
-115) Proposition 3.7 [team] Proposition 3.8 [team] Definition: betweenness for rays, and the warning above it (p.
-115) Crossbar Theorem (p.
+115) Proposition 3.7 [team] Proposition 3.8 [team] Definition: betweenness for rays (p.
+115) Warning: (p.
+115) Do not assume that every point in the interior of an angle lies on a segment joining a point on one side of the angle to a point on the other side.
+Crossbar Theorem (p.
 116) Definitions: interior and exterior for triangles (p.
 117) Proposition 3.9 [team] Congruence Congruence is an undefined term for both segments and angles, and a defined term for triangles.
 Axiom C-1 (p.
 119) is essentially "Euclid II" (p.
 16).